Orange-OpenSource/opnfv/README.md

 # Openstack Get Starting Installation

-Openstack install and config by Orange Labs.
+Openstack installation and configuration by Orange Labs.

 ## Introduction
-This repo contain tools and scripts to install a full Openstack Juno over Ubuntu 14.04 with OpenDayLight as SDN manager.
+This repo contains the tools and the scripts to install a full Openstack Juno over Ubuntu 14.04 with OpenDayLight Helium as SDN controller.

 It aims to propose an **High Availability** deployment with **Bare Metal** provisioning.

-The configuration is automatically done with **Puppet**, based on specific modules that rely on the stackforge ones (see https://github.com/stackforge/?query=puppet).
+The configuration is automatically done with **Puppet**, based on specific modules that rely on stackforge modules (see https://github.com/stackforge/?query=puppet).

 To keep the module dependencies up to date (and to download modules automatically), we use **r10k**.